 Holidays are great, right?
 You get to take a break from work, explore the world and get our of your comfort zone – it’s almost like you’re a new and improved person once you return.
-But could the so-called “post-holiday glow” actually be a myth?
-A recent study has shown that you’re actually at your happiest in the lead up to your holiday.

-Also, in the days leading up to your departure you’ll be fielding questions from co-workers and hearing your friends telling you how jealous they are.
+Think about it: you’re probably the happiest when you’re thinking about all the possibilities of your trip – all the sights, sounds, smells, and the food!
+In the days leading up to your departure, you’ll be fielding questions from co-workers and hearing your friends telling you how jealous they are.
 Excitement levels are at an all-time high.

-As lead author Juroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands says, “Since most of the happiness boost comes from planning and anticipating a vacation, the study suggests that people may get more out of several small trips a year than one big vacation.”
+As lead author Juroen Nawijn, tourism research lecturer at Breda University of Applied Sciences in the Netherlands, says: “Since most of the happiness boost comes from planning and anticipating a vacation, the study suggests that people may get more out of several small trips a year than one big vacation.”

-Therefore, always having a holiday on the horizon will increase our chances of staying happy.
-The study also didn’t find any relationship between the length of the holiday with your overall happiness, so having a short trip over a long weekend to look forward to is still conducive to feeling good.
+The study didn’t find any relationship between the length of the holiday and overall happiness, so taking a short trip over a long weekend, for example, is still conducive to feeling good.

-“The practical lesson for an individual is that you derive most of your happiness from anticipating the holiday trip.
-What you can do is try to increase that by taking more trips per year.
-If you have a two week holiday you can split it up and have two one week holidays.
+“The practical lesson for an individual is that you derive most of your happiness from anticipating the holiday trip,” Nawijn added.
+“What you can do is try to increase that by taking more trips per year.
+If you have a two-week holiday, you can split it up and have two one-week holidays.
 You could try to increase the anticipation effect by talking about it more and maybe discussing it online.”

 H/T NY Times

 (Lead image: Ian Schneider / Unsplash)